nisauliya/twitter-sentiment-analysis/README.md

 4. top_ten_hashtags_.py (same input as above, prints out the ten top hashtags mentioned)

 The sentiment estimations were done using AFINN-111 scores as reference.
 The very basic sentiment analysis indeed :')
 Twitter streaming data were collected using Tweepy.
+All scripts run in command line